 By MIKE HOUSEHOLDER and ED WHITE

-DETROIT (AP) — An independent autopsy confirms that Patrick Lyoya, a Black man, was shot in the back of the head by a Michigan police officer while facedown on the ground, lawyers for his family said Tuesday.
+DETROIT (AP) — An independent autopsy confirms that Patrick Lyoya was shot in the back of the head by a Michigan police officer while facedown on the ground, lawyers for the Black man’s family said Tuesday.

 The finding by a former Detroit-area medical examiner matches what was seen last week on video released by the Grand Rapids police chief.
 The official autopsy report hasn’t been released to the public.

-Lyoya was killed at the end of a traffic stop in western Michigan on April 4.
+Lyoya was killed after a traffic stop in western Michigan on April 4.
 He and the white officer physically struggled on the ground before the 26-year-old refugee from Congo was shot.

-Lyoya wasn’t armed, though the officer was heard on video demanding that he take his hand off a police Taser.
+Lyoya wasn’t armed.
+The officer was on top of him and can be heard on video demanding that he take his hand off a police Taser.

 Lyoya’s death has outraged his family as well as many people who have watched video of the confrontation with an officer.